 What integrations do you currently support?

-Using filebeats, fluentd or other similar data handlers, you can receive all Lightrun logs to your logging tool.
-Your metrics can be pushed to StatsD and we can export them to Prometheius for scraping.
+Using Filebeat, fluentd or other similar data handlers, you can receive all Lightrun logs to your logging tool.
+Your metrics can be pushed to StatsD and we can export them to Prometheus for scraping.
 Additionally, we integrate with Slack, Datadog alerts and Sentry.